CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm.md

 Use q to exit out of the command line

-Note, the AMI uses the maximum value available on gp3 for Iops of 16000, and maximum value of throughput of 1000.
+Note, the AMI uses the maximum value available on io2 for Iops of 100000.

 ### AWS Resources for the aws cli method to launch ec2 instances.